ProBeat: We already know what to expect from Sundar Pichai’s Alphabet

 More of the same

 Pichai has been running Google for more than four years now.
 We thus have plenty to draw on.
 This change didn’t come out of nowhere.
-In fact, over the last two years all the way up to this week we’ve seen a few changes that tell us exactly what will happen at Alphabet.
+In fact, over the past two years all the way up to this week we’ve seen a few changes that tell us exactly what will happen at Alphabet.
 In February 2018, Nest left Alphabet for Google’s hardware team.
 In June 2019, Chronicle left Alphabet for Google Cloud (more on how that’s going here).

 Keep in mind that Alphabet never filled out the 26 spots of the alphabet.
 Currently it’s halfway there, plus the original Google.
 Here are the 13 other companies under the Alphabet umbrella: Calico, CapitalG, DeepMind, GV, Google Fiber, Jigsaw, Loon, Makani, Sidewalk Labs, Verily, Waymo, Wing, and X. (The oldest, DeepMind, celebrated 10 years this week).